stoeps13/connections-doc/source/admin/customize/custom_customizer_props.md

 |

+!!! note
-**Note:** These are the only payload properties that are specific to Connections Customizer; your Customizer app can also use the general properties supported in Connections apps and extensions.
+    These are the only payload properties that are specific to Connections Customizer; your Customizer app can also use the general properties supported in Connections apps and extensions.

 -   **[Using "match: url" to refine the "path" property](../customize/custom_customizer_props_match_url.md)**
 You can refine the extension's path property to target a specific portion of a component's display for customization.